-We'll focus on stochastic textures because of their close relationship to many textures typically encountered in nature.
+We'll focus on stochastic textures because of their close relationship to many textures typically encountered in nature, with close connections to spatial filters in early vision.

 Imagine an image ensemble consisting of all 256x256 images of "grass".
 This set is unimaginably large, yet there is a set of characteristic features that are common to all these images.
-Imagine we have an algorithm that from knowledge of these features generate random image samples from this imaginary ensemble.
-One kind of algorithm takes a white noise image as input, and produce as output image samples that resemble grass.
+Imagine we have an algorithm that from knowledge of these features can generate random image samples from this imaginary ensemble.
+One kind of algorithm takes a white noise image as input, and produces as output image samples that resemble grass.
 The white noise input behaves like fair roll of a high-dimensional die.

 We show several methods for generating textures.
 And then we give an outline of one method for discovering the features from a small number of sample images.

-There have been a number of studies that seek to extract the essential features of a texture class (such as "grass" or "fur" or "all natural images"...) and then use these to build a texture synthesizer that produces new samples from the same texture class.
-A generative model provides a test of the extent to which the model has capture the essential statistics or features.
-And as we show at the end of this notebook, a generative model can also be used to text theories of the kinds of information that human vision has about an image ensemble.
+There is a history of studies that seek to extract the essential features of a texture class (such as "grass" or "fur" or "all natural images"...) and then use these to build a texture synthesizer that produces new samples from the same texture class.
+A generative model provides a test of the extent to which the model has captured the essential statistics or features.